w1ldrabb1t/antiscichain/README.md

-An Anti-Fragile Scientific Knowledge Generation Blockchain
+## An Antifragile Scientific Knowledge Generation Blockchain

+- `notes`: notes that I used to create the paper
+- `paper`: my vision for the antifragile blockchain

+THIS IS A DRAFT VERSION!